-The Cambridge Chamber Ensemble’s mission is threefold : to present lesser-known operatic gems that deserve to be widely heard; to make these gems easily accessible to the entire community through reasonable pricing; and to engage both emerging artists and established performers to foster a communal musical experience for cast and audiences.
+The Cambridge Chamber Ensemble’s mission: The Cambridge Chamber Ensemble’s mission: to present lesser-known operatic gems that deserve to be widely heard; to educate a wide range of people to the beauty and emotional richness of great operatic works at reasonable prices; to cast a wide net in engaging an ethnically diverse and gendered ensemble of singers, directors, and crew; and to engage both emerging artists and established performers to foster a communal musical experience for cast and audiences.

 CCE’s second season showcased “Cendrillon”, a delightful telling of the Cinderella story by Pauline Viardot-García.
 We were proud to highlight Viardot-García, little-known today but renowned in the 19th century as a famous mezzo soprano, composer, conductor, concert pianist, and salonista.